Farit Mukhametshin: Personal life

 Over his career Mukhametshin has received various awards on honours.
 In 1986 he was awarded the Soviet Order of Friendship of Peoples, followed by the Russian Orders of Friendship and of Honour on 22 May 1997, and 23 February 1998 respectively.
 In 2012 he was awarded the Order "For Merit to the Fatherland" Fourth Class, subsequently receiving the order's third class on 18 April 2022.
 On 27 June 2017, he received the Order of Alexander Nevsky.
 He has been awarded the Uzbekistani Order of Friendship, the Moldovan Order of Honour, and the Russian Orthodox Church's Order of Holy Prince Daniel of Moscow Second Class.
-He has the degree of a doctor of political sciences, having defended his thesis on "Islam Russian political life" at the Diplomatic Academy in 1998.
+He has the degree of a doctor of political sciences, having defended his thesis on "Islam in Russian political life" at the Diplomatic Academy in 1998.

 Mukhametshin is married, with two sons.
 In addition to his native Russian, he speaks English, Turkish, and Persian.
 He describes his interests as Oriental history, classical music, and the influence of religion on social and political processes.
 He has authored several books and articles.